hemashushu/xiaoxuan-object-notation/README.md

 ### 6.8 Documents

-An ASON document can only contain one value (includes primitive value and composite value), like JSON, a typical ASON document is usually an Object or a List.
+An ASON document can only contain one value (one primitive value or one compound value), like JSON, a typical ASON document is usually an Object or a List.
 In fact, all types of values are allowed, not limited to Objects or Lists.
 For example, a Tuple, a Variant, even a number or a string is allowed.
 Just make sure that a document has exactly one value.
 For example, the following are both valid ASON documents:

 ```json5
 // Valid ASON document.